Practical information for visitors and international staff

 Usually our guests pay for the accommodation themselves.
 For shorter stays, we recommend one of the hotels in the centre.
 Hotel Centro has been quite popular among our visitors.
 More options can be found here, for example:

-If you are going to work at Turku UAS, you might also want to rent a non-furnished flat.
-Your contact person at Turku UAS can help you in finding a flat.
-Most rental flats in Turku can be found on Vuokraovi webpage.
+If you are going to work at Turku UAS and stay in Turku for a longer period, you might also want to rent a non-furnished flat.
+Most rental flats in Turku can be found on Vuokraovi webpage: Rental apartments at Vuokraovi

 Visa and residence permit